What is the Guaranteed Ride Home Program?

 Go into any Enterprise rental office and reference discount number 01GRH23 for assistance with enrollment

 - Must have an Employee Transportation Coordinator (ETC) at your company.
 View list of companies with ETCs at their worksite.
-To register a company, enroll online or send a letter to Citizens for Modern Transit stating that the company would like to participate in the GRH program and who the contact person will be at the worksite.
+To register a company, USE THE COMPANY LINK AT THE TOP OF THIS PAGE or send a letter to Citizens for Modern Transit stating that the company would like to participate in the GRH program and who the contact person will be at the worksite.
 THIS PROGRAM IS COMPLIMENTARY FOR ST. LOUIS EMPLOYERS.
 This letter can be mailed to Citizens for Modern Transit at 911 Washington, Ste.
 200, St. Louis, MO 63101 or faxed to 314.231.7380.

 Why should a company participate?